 Once the goods are fully paid for, the next stage is shipping!

 Shipping can be complex and confusing.
 Our support team will handle all aspects of the logistics process on your behalf.

-We do ask that you act as the importer on record and you are required to pay any and all import fees.
-Our experienced team members will walk you through the entire process and assist you on anything you’re unfamiliar with.
+We do ask that you act as the importer of record and you are required to pay any and all import fees.
+Our experienced team members will walk you through the entire process and assist you with anything you’re unfamiliar with.